Health And Safety Working At Height

 Ignoring the Weather

 Wind, rain, ice — they turn ordinary tasks into death traps.
-On the flip side, yet workers still climb ladders in gales.
+Yet workers still climb ladders in gales.
 Why?
-Because they’re behind schedule.
-Consider this: or they think they’re tougher than the elements.
+Worth adding: because they’re behind schedule.
+Also, or they think they’re tougher than the elements.
 Spoiler: they’re not.

 Wearing Gear Wrong

 A harness that’s too loose won’t save you.
-Which means neither will one that’s never been inspected.
+But neither will one that’s never been inspected.
 People strap in like it’s a backpack.
-It’s not.
-Every buckle, every strap, every connection point matters.
+So naturally, it’s not.
+That's why every buckle, every strap, every connection point matters.
 And if you’re not trained, you won’t know what you’re missing.

 Overlooking Fatigue

 Working at height demands focus.
-When you’re tired, your judgment slips.
+Here's the thing — when you’re tired, your judgment slips.
+Consider this: you take risks you wouldn’t normally consider.
 That’s when accidents happen.
-Practically speaking, you take risks you wouldn’t normally consider.
 Push through exhaustion, and you’re gambling with your life.

 Skipping Pre-Job Checks

 Ladders with missing rungs.
 Scaffolding with loose joints.
-Don’t.
+On top of that, make it your habit.
+That's why harnesses with frayed straps.
+Consider this: because people assume someone else checked them.
+They’re everywhere.
+So don’t.
 These aren’t rare.
-Harnesses with frayed straps.
-Make it your habit.
-Also, they’re everywhere.
-Which means because people assume someone else checked them.
 Inspect everything.
 Every time.

 Practical Tips / What Actually Works